DominicJW/AnyLengthBert/AnyLengthBert_model_card.md

 <!-- Provide a quick summary of what the model is/does. -->

 This is a classification model that was trained to
       detect whether detect whether once sentence may provide evidence for the other.
+As the name suggests it can accept any lengthed input

 ## Model Details